JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ## Past evidence

 On epoch 445 there was a reduction of the `minPoolCost` from $340$ ADA to $170$ ADA.
-The following plots illustrate the effects that the measure took into operators and delegators.
+The analysis in this section illustrates the effects that the measure took into operators and delegators.
 Note that these observations do not imply that a new reduction will produce the same results, since market conditions may differ.

 The table summarizes the aggregate state of the pools ecosystem before the reduction in `minPoolCost`(epoch 426), at the moment of the reduction (epoch 445), and after it (epoch 450).
 The aggregate staking level remains stable with a small reduction ($-1.6\\%$) in the number of pools.